Blog Weight Loss 60 Day Weight Loss Challenge For A Dramatic Body Transformation

 Your goal shouldn’t be to lose weight fast.

-That means, in 60 days, you’ll lose 8.5 – 17 pounds (4 – 8.5 kilograms).
+That means that in 60 days, you may lose around 8.5-17 pounds (- 8.5 kilograms).

-60 day weight loss challenge
+60 day weight loss

-Customize Your Plan Based On Your Specific Situation
+Customize Your Plan Based on Your Specific Situation

-In reality, the 60 day weight loss challenge isn’t as simple as burning 500 – 1,000 calories/ day.
+In reality, the 60-day weight loss challenge isn’t as simple as burning 500-1,000 calories per day.

 So many other factors come into play.